nathanqueme/AI-Stories-JS-Server/README.md

 ## 1. About
 This API creates interactive stories for kids based on user prompts.
 It handles everything from generating text to creating multimedia elements, including text-to-text, text-to-GIF, text-to-image, and text-to-audio.

-> Note: This project also includes a UI that interacts with this API to generate and display AI-generated stories, though the UI itself is not provided here.
+> Note: Note: This project also includes a UI that interacts with this API to generate and display AI-generated stories.
+Some screenshots are at the end.

 ## 2. Live Demo
 You can see how illustrations can be re-colored at the [**Live Demo**](https://nq-portfolio.com/recoloring/demo).